jruns/xfce4-pomodoro/README.rst

 notify_time - Time for notifcation to hang (in seconds)

-The icons are stolen form http://www.flickr.com/photos/bcolbow/3842129453/
+The icons are from https://github.com/mozilla/fxemoji

 Instructions for XUbuntu (and probably other XFCE from the family)
 ------------------------------------------------------------------